 - Make sure it’s neither tight nor loose & without any falls or twists.

-Record your overbust and underbust measurements and refer to the bra size chart below to know your correct size amongst the list of bra sizes or find your fit by taking 2mins bra fit test by Clovia.
+Record your overbust and underbust measurements and refer to the bra size chart below to know your correct size amongst the list of bra sizes.
+Alternatively, you can find your perfect fit with our 2 minutes bra fit test.

 India Bra Size Chart (in inches)Bra Size Checklist for the Perfect Fit